-- b) The current transmission power lines and substation infrastructure cannot supply the increased demand in the Gauteng North area.
+- The proposed activity entails construction and operation of a new 400kV transmission a) power line between the existing Kwagga substation and the proposed Phoebus substation which spans an approximate distance of 30 km. - The current transmission power lines and substation infrastructure cannot supply the b} increased demand in the Gauteng North area.
 Studies undertaken show a steady average load growth in the area due to light industrialisation, commercialisation, urban growth and electrification within the area.
-Forecasts indicate continued growth resulting in additional power needs by 2013. - c) Options to optimise existing transmission systems within the Tshwane Region has been assessed and it has been determined that new transmission power lines will be required in order to meet the predicted load requirements.
-The new lines will need to be brought into operation to coincide with the point when load growth and demand exceeds the supply (2012). - d) The upgrade of the Kwagga substation will largely take place within the existing substation site footprint that is already transformed and thus reducing the likely impacts. - e) The anticipated positive impacts resulting from the proposed project includes the upgrade of electricity and the increase in economic activity in the area. - f) A detailed Public Participation Process was undertaken and the consultant has satisfied the minimum requirements as prescribed in the EIA regulations, 2006 for public involvement.
+Forecasts indicate continued growth resulting in additional power needs by 2013. - c) Options to optimise existing transmission systems within the Tshwane Region have been assessed and it has been determined that new transmission power lines will be required in order to meet the predicted load requirements.
+The new lines will need to be brought into operation to coincide with the point when load growth and demand exceeds the supply (2012). - Three route alternatives were identified and Alternative 1 with slight deviations was d) chosen as the preferred due to the fact that it has low impacts compared to other sites as indicated on Figure 7.3 of the Final EIR Report April 2010.
+4 11/8/2010

+- The most significant impacts resulting from the proposed project includes potential e) impacts on sensitive environments and thus the reason for Alternative 2 being a "No-Go" option. - Visual impacts have been stated as having a marginal difference in the total area f) calculated of high impact for each alternative. - The anticipated positive impacts resulting from the proposed project includes the g) upgrade of electricity and the increase in economic activity. - h) A detailed Public Participation Process was undertaken and the consultant has satisfied the minimum requirements as prescribed in the EIA regulations, 2006 for public involvement.